• Skip to primary navigation

-La Fortuna, Costa Rica attracts visitors from all over the world with its fantastic outdoor adventures, lush rainforests, beautiful hotels and stunning volcano views.
-For these reasons, La Fortuna is one of the best destinations in Costa Rica.
+La Fortuna, Costa Rica is a small town famous for its fantastic outdoor adventures, beautiful scenery, natural hot springs and stunning Arenal Volcano views.
+For these reasons, La Fortuna is one of the best destinations in Costa Rica for first time visitors and even repeat visitors.

 If you are visiting La Fortuna, here is our guide to help you plan your visit to this adventure capital of Costa Rica!